222334703/Digital-Portfolio/README.md

 Reflection

-Situation: Preparing to face demanding interviews in the competitive technology sector.
+**Situation**: Preparing to face demanding interviews in the competitive technology sector.

-Task: To master responses for a range of interview types, from technical to behavioral questions.
+**Task**: To master responses for a range of interview types, from technical to behavioral questions.

-Action: Analyzed commonly asked questions in IT interviews, practiced delivering answers using concise storytelling, and got feedback from peers
+**Action**: Analyzed commonly asked questions in IT interviews, practiced delivering answers using concise storytelling, and got feedback from peers

-Result: Increased confidence and ability to communicate my skills persuasively during interviews.
+**Result**: Increased confidence and ability to communicate my skills persuasively during interviews.

 ---